Other Names for this Disease

 There are two types of myotonic dystrophy: myotonic dystrophy type 1 and myotonic dystrophy type 2.
-The symptoms seen in patients with myotonic dystrophy type 2 tends to be milder than those observed in type 1.
+The symptoms in people with myotonic dystrophy type 2 tend to be milder than in those with type 1.
 Although both types are inherited in an autosomal dominant pattern, they are caused by mutations in different genes.
-Myotonic dystrophy type 1 is caused by mutations in the DMPK gene, while mutations in the CNBP gene are responsible for myotonic dystrophy type 2.
+Myotonic dystrophy type 1 is caused by mutations in the DMPK gene, while type 2 is caused by mutations in the CNBP gene.

 Myotonic dystrophy type 1 is caused by the expansion of the triplet repeat CTG in the DMPK gene.
 The disease occurs when the CTG segment is abnormally repeated from 50 to 5,000 times.
 Myotonic dystrophy type 2 is caused by expansion of a string of four nucleotides: C, C, T, and G. When the CCTG string is abnormally repeated 75 to more than 11,000 times the disease occurs.
 In both types of myotonic dystrophy, the mutations that cause the conditions result in the production of abnormal products that are normally used in the making of proteins.
 The abnormal product interacts with certain proteins to form clumps within the cell.
 The changes that occur prevent cells in muscles and other tissues from working properly, leading to the signs and symptoms seen in myotonic dystrophy types 1 and 2.

 Genetics clinics are a source of information for individuals and families regarding genetic conditions, treatment, inheritance, and genetic risks to other family members.
 More information about genetic consultations is available from Genetics Home Reference.
 To find a genetics clinic, we recommend that you contact your primary healthcare provider for a referral.

 The following online resources can help you find a genetics professional in your community: